CptnWookie/Rocket_Elevators_GraphQL_API_Rails/README.md

 - user : `admin@admin.com`
 - password : `admin123`

+This week, we worked on graphql to make requests, it is a more suitable technology to restore the data coming from two separate data sources in the same request.
+Thoses sources are :

+- The Postgres decision database
+- The MySQL operational database

+To see these different requests we advise you to download the postman application which allows collaboration on APIs.

 Here is the link to download postman : [POSTMAN](https://www.postman.com/)

+The link to access the postman collection of our workspace : https://www.postman.com/collections/9aef3fc4426d0b8a2a5a

+select the collection, select the body button and copy/past these different requests :

-Retrieving the address of the building, the beginning and the end of the intervention for a specific intervention. :
+For retrieving the address of the building, the beginning and the end of the intervention for a specific intervention :

 ```sh
 Query 1: